Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/Gateway-configuration.md

 > **KNX Secure essentials** \
 > • _KNX Data Secure_ protects group-address telegrams and **always** needs a keyring file containing the group keys.\
 > • _KNX IP Tunnelling Secure_ protects the connection handshake with a commissioning password.
 Depending on the selected mode, the password can come from the keyring or be entered manually.\
-> • KNX/IP Secure and Data Secure apply only to IP transports (Tunnel TCP / secure routing); Serial FT1.2 does not use these secure settings.
+> • KNX/IP Secure (tunnel handshake) applies only to IP transports (Tunnel TCP / secure routing).
+KNX Data Secure protects group-address telegrams and can be used both on IP (tunnelling/routing) and on TP via Serial FT1.2 when an ETS keyring is provided.

 **Advanced**